rillonline/writing/kearsarge/kearsarge.md

 "Of course," Dad said.

-"Delete this one's access," I said, "but don't delete anything else right now.
+"Arthur, Delete this one's access," I said, "but don't delete anything else right now.
 All his data should be retained under the name Charlie Dayton."

 "OK."
 Arthur responded promptly.
 "Done."

 "These two," Dad said, "are well-known criminals.
-They're Peppermint Patty Parine and Dagger Dan Duncan."
+They're POstumous Patty Parine and Dagger Dan Duncan."

 "Now I remember," I said.
 "What are they doing with access to this